ski01042/ski01042.github.io/_pages/about.md

 ---
 title: About Me
 description: About Seonkyu
-subtitle: I am a data scientist actively looking for jobs in the New York Metropolitan area.
+subtitle: I am a data scientist actively seeking opportunities in the New York Metropolitan area.
 featured_image: /images/social.jpg
 ---